vishvAsa/kalpAntaram/kANe/v2p2/36/General_Index.md

 est good, 10.
 Tula puruṣa (weighing against gold or silver ): frequently mentioned in opigraphio records, 870 ; kings and ministers indulged in this,

 872; procedure of, 871-872.
-Tulasi: clay at root of, used for making mark on forehead after bath, 673; leaves of, to be offered to Viṣnu, 732 ; plant sapposed to
+Tulasi: clay at root of, used for making mark on forehead after bath, 673; leaves of, to be offered to Viṣṇu, 732 ; plant sapposed to

 be favourite of Vippu, 731.
 Tubnav&ya, a oaste, 83.
 Turayana, an iṣti, 919a, 1107.
 Turiyalita, & class of gamnyasin, 942.
 Tura, Klvasoya, received doctrine